-The fundamental difference between a remote job description versus an on-site job description is that remote job descriptions need to communicate more requirements, such as time zones or country limitations.
+The fundamental difference between a remote job description versus an on-site job description is that remote job descriptions need to communicate more requirements, such as time zones ,country limitations or countries they can hire as employees or contractors.
 Some of these requirements will be definite ‘deal breakers’ for you, so it’s important to follow a structure that makes these requirements crystal clear.
 Highlight your MUST HAVES to make it as easy as possible for candidates to realise if they are NOT a fit.
+You can also highlight the GOOD TO HAVE skills as bonus points to make the differentiation easier.

 In addition, culture generally plays a key role in the success of remote companies.
 A good job description should reflect team culture and communication style, and highlight the values of the company.

 At acework, we developed a unique structure for all job descriptions to facilitate top talent and companies to find each other.
-Here is a complete 8-step guide to write the perfect remote job description, based on our experience.
+Here is a complete 8-step guide to writing the perfect remote job description, based on our experience and best practises followed by remote companies.

 Use relevant keywords to accurately describe the role and make it easy to find through search engines.
 In the title, you should also state whether the role is full time, part-time or project-based, so people can immediately decide if the scope is relevant to them.
 If you have trouble setting the location as “remote”, use keywords that describe remote work: ‘remote job’, ‘work from home’, ‘telecommute’, or ‘home-based opportunity’.